-Heading to El Paso, Trump nixes assault weapons ban
+Trump visits Ohio city after mass shooting that shocked country

 Critics have said Trump stokes violence with racially incendiary rhetoric.
 The El Paso massacre is being investigated as a hate crime and the FBI said the Dayton shooter had explored violent ideologies.

+On Monday, Trump gave a speech focusing on mental health reforms, tighter internet regulation and wider use of the death penalty.
 Democrats accuse Trump of hiding behind talk of mental illness and the influence of social media rather than committing to laws they insist are needed to restrict gun ownership and the types of weapons that are legal.

-In Iowa, Democratic presidential front-runner Joe Biden planned to say, “We have a president with a toxic tongue who has publicly and unapologetically embraced a political strategy of hate, racism, and division.”
+In Iowa, Democratic presidential front-runner Joe Biden planned to say in a campaign speech, “We have a president with a toxic tongue who has publicly and unapologetically embraced a political strategy of hate, racism, and division.”

 In a sign of higher tensions after the shootings, a motorcycle backfiring on Tuesday night in New York’s Times Square sent crowds running for fear of another gun attack.
 “People are obviously very frightened,” New York Governor Andrew Cuomo told CNN.